circular-o/circular/docs/frameworks/vue-2.md

 <o-input :value="name" @input="name = $event.target.value"></o-input>
 ```

 If that's too verbose for your liking, you can use a custom directive instead.
-[This utility](https://www.npmjs.com/package/@shoelace-style/vue-o-model) adds a custom directive that will work just like `v-model` but for Shoelace components.
+[This utility](https://www.npmjs.com/package/@shoelace-style/vue-o-model) adds a custom directive that will work just like `v-model` but for %LIBRARY_NAME% components.
 To install it, use this command.

 ```bash
 npm install @shoelace-style/vue-o-model@1